Timon-Schwarz/auto-arch/README.md

 ## The project

 This repository contains an Ansible script to automatically set up my desired Linux environment.
-It handels packages, Flatpacks, configuration files and many other things while still trying to be easy to use.
+It handles packages, Flatpacks, configuration files and many other things while still trying to be easy to use.
 I use it to keep the configuration of all my systems in sync.

 ## Usage